Numeric Lyndon-based feature embedding of sequencing reads for machine learning approaches: Experiments

-We recall that the feature vector used in task T2 is the $k$-finger and an experiment has been performed on each one of the $60$ datasets obtained in the \emph{Feature Extraction} step, by considering values of $k$ from $3$ to $8$.
-From a technical point of view, the $k$-mers extracted from the fingerprints computed by \texttt{lyn2vec}, \ie, the $k$-fingers, can be used as feature vectors.
-Our goal is assessing the effectiveness of the $k$-fingers as feature vectors in the read-gene classification to improve performance in presence of sequencing errors.
+Task T2 involves $60$ experiments, each one related to a dataset of $k$-fingers extracted from the $10$ datasets of fingerprints (task T1) for $k=3,4,5,6,7,8$; the $k$-fingers are (in task T2) the samples training the ML models we considered (Training step).
+The goal of this task is to assess the effectiveness of $k$-fingers as feature vectors improving the classification performance when sequencing errors are present in the reads.

-As for task T1, the \texttt{RF} model outperforms the other models.
-Figure~\ref{fig:EQ2-fscore} provides an overall insight: experiments conducted with $k=3,4,5$ show that $\CFLICFL\comb$ always results in lower accuracy compared to other factorization algorithms.
-The same reflects into the F-score plot.
+As for task T1, we only report the results for the \texttt{RF} model, since it outperforms the other models.
+Figure~\ref{fig:EQ2-fscore} provides an overall picture of the F-score for the total of the $60$ experiments of task T2: experiments conducted with $k=3,4,5$ show that the classifiers obtained from algorithm $\CFLICFL\comb$ (evaluated in the \emph{Evaluation} step) are the least accurate in classifying $k$-fingers.

-We only report the results of the \texttt{RF} model on the testing set in Tables~\ref{tab:EQ2-classification1} and~\ref{tab:EQ2-classification2}.
-We observed that in most cases the performance scores increase with the increase of $k$, so we only report the values $\{3,6,8\}$.
-The best result (highlighted in bold in the tables) has been obtained by using $k = 8$, $\CFLICFL$ with $\texttt{T} = 20$ and $\CFLICFL\comb$ with $\texttt{T} = 30$.
+Table~\ref{tab:EQ2-classification1} and~\ref{tab:EQ2-classification2} report the accuracy results for the experiments with the basic factorization algorithms and with their double-stranded version, respectively.
+Only values of $k$ in $\{3,6,8\}$ are shown, since we observed that the classification performance tends to increase with increasing $k$.
+The best results (see the bold rows in the two tables) have been obtained by using $k = 8$, the factorization algorithm $\CFLICFL$ with $\texttt{T} = 20$ and its double-stranded version $\CFLICFL\comb$ with $\texttt{T} = 30$.

-At this point, before giving the results of the \emph{Testing on simulated RNA-Seq reads} step, we need to describe the \textit{rule-based classifier} used for inferring the class of a read from the classes of its $k$-fingers.